KTH/style/apps/style-web/src/pages/style/en/components/header__logotype.md

 Use this if the logotype does inlcude a link.

 - The link should go to either [kth.se](https://kth.se), [intranet](https://intra.kth.se) or [student web](https://kth.se/student).
-- Accessibility: the `alt` text should indicate the action of the link, not its content.
+- The `alt` attribute should indicate the action of the link.
+For example: "Go to kth homepage"
-- Accessibility: make sure the `alt` text is correctly localized
+- The `alt` attribute should be correctly localized

 <iframe src="/style/en/examples/main-header__logotype/with-link"></iframe>